 Missing students notification policy

-Entrance counselling provides information about the loan process and explains your responsibilities and rights as a student borower.
+Entrance Counseling provides information about the loan process and explains your responsibilities and rights as a student borower.
 US Regulations require all first time borrowers to complete entrance counselling.

-At Imperial we require all applicants to complete entrance counselling via Studentloans.gov and submit this with their completed IC_CoA_2018_19 when applying for the US Federal loans.
-The entrance counselling must be in place prior to any funds being disbursed from the U.S Department of Education.
+We require all applicants to complete entrance counselling via Studentloans.gov and submit this when applying for the US Federal Loans.
+The Entrance Counseling must be in place prior to any funds being disbursed from the U.S Department of Education.

 One of the eligibility requirements to receive a Direct PLUS Loan is that the applicant must not have an adverse credit history.
 A credit check is performed to determine whether a Direct PLUS Loan applicant meets this requirement.

-Applicants with adverse credit resulting from a credit check completed after 29 March 2015 may still be eligible to a Direct PLUS loan
+Applicants with adverse credit resulting from a credit check completed, may still be eligible to a Direct PLUS loan

 - By using an endorser who agrees to repay the Direct PLUS Loan if the applicant does not pay it.
 Endorsers must not have adverse credit history.